dylanesque/MPQChampApp/README.md

 **Use TypeScript for any full-fledged web applications, such as this one**

-- This was a minor concern for this particular project
+- This was a minor concern for this particular project, but I've gradually come around to the time that TS saves via static analysis of code and catching errors faster.

 Had I taken a